Bicycle Accidents – Toronto Personal injury lawyers

 b ATTENDANT CARE BENEFITS

 An insurer may be required to pay the cost of providing for an aid or attendant for an injured person.
 These benefits include the services of a family member caring for an injured family member at home, the cost of an in-home care attendant, or for services provided by a long-term care facility including a nursing home, home for the aged or chronic care hospital.

-An insurer may require a certificate from a member of the health profession stating that the expense is reasonable and necessary for the person’s care.
+An insurer may require a certificate or “Form 1” from an occupational therapist or nurse stating that the expense is reasonable and necessary for the person’s care.

 c FUNERAL AND DEATH BENEFITS